hack-the-crisis-web/htc-web/src/content/tracklists/economy.md

       economic repercussions of the virus.
 In addition, the solution could support the community by linking the unemployed youth and community problems/shortcomings.
+  - title: Economic impact & support to SMEs and startups
+    logo: /img/eu.jpg
+    logoTitle: by The European Commisision
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      Actions and solutions to support local SMEs & startups, so they can stay afloat, adjust business models, continue their businesses, collaborate effectively, manage value chain disruptions, and facilitate the transition towards online.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="91d6d1f115cd637b0006de3a42b306a5bea286f3"